-COMPLIANCE WITH DIVERSITY PLAN Diversity Progress or Success 1
+COMPLIANCE WITH DIVERSITY PLAN

+Diversity Progress or Success 1

-Description of Progress or Success: The facility for Cape Cod Grow Lab has not been built out and is not operational at this time.
-Once construction is completed and the facility is operational we fully intend to implement the goals as outlined in our Diversity Plan.
+Description of Progress or Success: Cape Cod Grow Lab is in process with completing the build out and is not operational at this time.
+Once the facility construction is complete and operational we fully intend to implement the goals outlined in our Diversity Plan.